 So what will you find here?

-- Things I find interesting across the whole pantheon of games development.
-(I’m a games developer; making games used to be my day job – these days, I help games developers make better games as part of Microsoft’s incredibly awesome Advanced Technology Group).
+Things I find interesting across the whole pantheon of games development.
+(I’m a games developer; making games used to be my day job – these days, I help games developers make better games at Google).